-AlignCS is a sensemaking tool for community members to search for and identify curricula and programs that fit their needs without needing to first become an expert in CS to find them.
-In our initial rollout of this tool, site visitors will be able to search for Curricula and Programs using the K-12 CS Framework to filter through them.
+AlignCS provides a curriculum directory for you to search for and identify curricula and programs that fit your needs without needing to first become an expert in CS to find them.
+In our current rollout of this tool, site visitors will be able to search for Curricula and Programs using the K-12 CS Framework to filter through them.

 What Exactly is it?

-AlignCS will be an expansion to our website functionality to allow community members to search for curricula under the K12 CS Framework.
-This means curricula will be searchable by grade band, concept and sub-concept to identify curricula and programs that fit their needs.
+AlignCS is an expansion to our website functionality to allow community members to search for curricula under the K12 CS Framework.
+This means curricula will be searchable by grade band, concept, and sub-concept to identify curricula and programs that fit their needs.
 With simply knowing broadly what they are looking for: Say grade 5, algorithms and programming, or grade 9, data and analysis, relevant options will appear.

 AlignCS will allow content providers to list their curricula on our site, and to categorize it under the K-12 Framework.
 It is this Framework-level alignment that will allow us to make the curricula searchable by the concepts they cover.
 The AlignCS tool includes an independent verification by teachers to the K-12 CS Framework to ensure the quality of the search tool.
 To be clear, providers will be able to publish their curricula and programs on our Curriculum Directory before aligning them.
 They will simply not appear as aligning to the framework or in search results using framework filters.

 CSforALL doesn’t expect one curriculum or program from a single provider to meet all the content in the K-12 CS Framework.
 Rather, we want to provide educators a way to make sense of the different strengths of different options to combine them in a way that best suits their needs.

 CSforALL decided to build AlignCS because we saw a growing number of community members interested in CS and a growing repository of materials and programs to help them do just that, but there is no good way of matching them to specific curricular needs.